 Design method toolkit by Medialabamsterdam

-Medialabamsterdam.com is a toolkit is a collection of design resources and methods to help design research, ideation and experimentation.
+Medialabamsterdam.com created a toolkit is a collection of design resources and methods to help design research, ideation and experimentation.
 Whether you need to define intentions, know your users, frame insights, find ideas and concepts or prototype and test, are in the research or creation phase of a project, filters will help you find the right method for you needs.

 Each method is presented with tasks, the time it takes, when and why to use this and the output.